dataduke/jekyll-wikibox/box/wikibox/_posts/2013-04-26-wikibox-learning.md

 [Croco 2-6-X-19](http://www.youtube.com/watch?v=LnU53vjplI0) is a learning system based on index cards with questions written on the front and answers written on the back.

 It uses a pipeline of 19 boxes for index cards representing 19 learning days.
-2-6-X-19 represents a box number.
-X is a chosen number between 6 and 19 for extra heavy answers.
+2-6-X-19 represents the box numbers for filing of correctly answered cards.
+X is a individually chosen number between 6 and 19 for extra heavy answers.

 Every card will be repetitively learned for a minimum of 5 times.